archer884/grabbit/README.md

 # grabbit

-> An assistive technology for users of Reddit.
+> Assistive technology for users of Reddit.
 ```
 $ grabbit --help
 grabbit 0.1.0